-Senior Companion Program: a part of the National Senior Service Corps.
+The Senior Companion Program is part of the National Senior Service Corps.
 Senior Companions are volunteers 55 years of age and older who devote 15 – 40 hours per week providing individualized care and assistance to frail, often isolated, elders in the community.
-Senior Companions also provide assistance in Adult Day Care Centers, Assisted Living and Rehabilitation Facilities by providing socialization and assistance with utilization of services.
-The Senior Companion Program also exists to give back to our senior volunteers by providing them with a heart-warming volunteer opportunity and other benefits that include reimbursement to volunteers for travel and meal expenses, an income eligible tax-free stipend, annual recognition, on going training, and networking opportunities.
+Senior Companions also provide assistance and companionship for individuals in Adult Day Care Centers and Rehabilitation Facilities.
+The Program also provides our senior volunteers with a meaningful volunteer opportunity and other benefits that include reimbursement for travel and meal expenses, an income eligible tax-free stipend, annual recognition, ongoing training, and networking opportunities.

 Senior Companion Services: (for clients)